-operations to the SP.
-More specifically, we followed the two step approach of the Friedman test (Friedman 1937) with the Bonferroni-Dunn post-hoc analysis (Dunn 1961).
+In the first analysis, we group the methods in terms of their feature dimension to have fair comparison.
+We explore whether the 'crop' operation produce statistically significant difference over the 'control' or baseline classifier BoF.
+We also compare the 'split', 'cropuni-split' and 'crop-split' operations to the SP.
+More specifically, we followed the two step approach of the Friedman test [13] with the Bonferroni-Dunn post-hoc analysis [8].
 This approach ranks the classifiers in terms of their classification results (highest classification accuracy is ranked 1, 2nd one is ranked 2) and therefore it does not require any assumptions about the distribution of the accuracy or AP to be fulfilled.
 In our experiments, we consider each class as a separate test and rank each class among different methods.
 We test the hypothesis that it could be possible to improve on the control classifiers (BoF, SP) by using the latent operations.
 The null hypothesis which states that all the algorithms are equivalent is tested by the Friedman test.
 After the null hypothesis is rejected, we use the Bonferroni-Dunn test which gives a "critical difference" (CD) to measure the difference in the mean rank of the control and proposed classifiers.

-Figures11a, b and 12a, b depict the results of the first analysis for the VOC-07 and Caltech-101 data sets respectively.
-This diagram is proposed by (Demšar 2006).
+Fig.11.(a)-(b) and Fig.12.(a)-(b) depict the results of the first analysis for the VOC-07 and Caltech-101 data sets respectively.
+This diagram is proposed by [7].
 The top line in the diagrams is the axis which indicates the mean ranks of methods in an ascending order from the lowest (best) to the highest (worst) rank.
-We mark the interval of CD to the left and right of the mean rank of the control algorithm (BoF and SP) in Figs.11a, b and 12a, b.
+We mark the interval of CD to the left and right of the mean rank of the control algorithm (BoF and SP) in Fig.11.(a)-(b) and Fig.12.(a)-(b).
 The algorithms with the mean rank outside this range are significantly different from the control.
-Figure11a, b depict that the crop performs significantly better than the BoF; crop-uni-split and crop-split are significantly better than the SP on the VOC-07.
-Figure12a, b show that the crop is not significantly better than the BoF, the crop-uni-split and crop-split are still significantly better than the SP on the Caltech-101.
+Fig.11.(a)-(b) depict that the crop performs significantly better than the BoF; cropuni-split and crop-split are significantly better than the SP on the VOC-07.
+Fig.12.(a)-(b) show that the crop is not significantly better than the BoF, the crop-uni-split and crop-split are still significantly better than the SP on the Caltech-101.
 While the VOC-07 data set images include cluttered background and small objects embedded in challenging backgrounds, the Caltech-101 images are cleaner.
 Therefore, only 'crop' operation cannot perform significantly better than BoF in the latter data set.
 The 'split' operation has enough degree of freedom to improve over the SP in neither of the data sets.